UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 effect.

-Even though this operation doesn’t affect any of your global variables, it does bring information from within the function to the global environment.
+Even though this operation doesn’t affect any of your global variables, it does bring information from within the function to the outside world.

 ---